designshift/atem-tally-pi/README.md

     nano config.js
     ```

-    Inside you'll see 3 values that you can edit.
-By default it uses GPIO 17 for program tally, GPIO 27 for preview tally, and it also listens as camera 1.
+    Inside you'll see 2 values that you can edit.
+By default it uses GPIO 17 for program tally, and GPIO 27 for preview tally.
 Edit these values according to your hardware set up.

     ```
     const config = {